chxuri/room-camera-sensor/JOURNAL.md

 <br/>

-# July 6: Did LOTS of research on circuits and components I'm planning on using!
+# July 6: LOTS of research on circuits and components!

 I went to khanacademy and watched a bunch of videos in their electrical engineering section, since I wanted to be fully comfortable with working with different kinds